This blog post answers the question should thyroid remedies include a gluten and wheat free foods lifestyle.

 Knowing that gluten and gliadin are responsible for zonulin production and the breakdown of the gut lining, it is imperative to receive treatment.
 In order to prevent zonulin production and autoimmune response, gluten must be removed from the diet.

 Those with celiac and NCGS should be put on a gluten-free diet.

-A gluten-free diet does not mean you have to have a diet that is grain free.
-Instead, it means eating only gluten free grains and avoiding any foods with grains, wheat, gluten, and gliadin.
+A gluten-free diet does not mean you have to have a diet that is grain-free.
+Instead, it means eating only gluten and wheat free grains.
+This includes avoiding any foods with gluten, and gliadin.
 These consist of both whole grains and non-whole grains including wheat, barley, rye and oats that are not gluten-free.
 This also includes any packaged food that may contain wheat or gluten proteins.

-What What You Can Eat on a Gluten Free Foods Diet
+What What You Can Eat on a Gluten and Wheat Free Foods Diet

 Foods That Don’t Contain Gluten